ebullient/quarkus-micrometer-extension/README.md

   </dependencies>
 ```

-A fetch may take a bit if the snapshot has been updated, and you're the first to try grabbing it.
+Jitpack builds maven modules from source at first request, so a fetch may take a bit if the snapshot has been updated and you're the first to try grabbing it.

 ## Config notes (not organized, shown with defaults)